philipturner/transimpedance-amplifier/README.md

 </details>

 Depending on the length of tomorrow's tests, I may have to delay the video to Nov 8 2025.
 I want to investigate the ringing problem thoroughly.
 Do not want any regrets from stones left unturned in this project.
-It may help to run SPICE simulations with an updated model.